Welcome to Tykocin

-The slaughter of the town's Jewish residents in the summer of 1941 is a tragic story and one that gives a visit here special poignancy.
-On 25 August, shortly after Nazi Germany declared war on the Soviet Union, the Germans called the town's nearly 2000 Jewish residents to the Rynek, from where they were marched (or trucked in the case of women and children) to the Łopuchowo Forest, about 8km west of Tykocin, and shot.
+On 25 August, shortly after Nazi Germany declared war on the Soviet Union, the Germans called the town's nearly 2000 Jewish residents to the Rynek, from where they were taken to the Łopuchowo Forest, about 8km west of Tykocin, and shot.
 They were buried in mass graves.

-Though today the village appears relatively prosperous, and was even getting a facelift during our visit in 2011, it's fair to say that Tykocin has never recovered from the massacre.
+Today, it's fair to say, that Tykocin has never recovered from the massacre.
 In 1950, owing to the loss of half of its population, it was deprived of its town charter, to become an ordinary village.
 It recovered its charter in 1994, but remains a sleepy backwater.
 An unmissable site, Poland's grandest surviving synagogue, recalls all that was lost.